dagger/dagger/README.md

    1. `rm -rf alpine.go gen`
    1. Open `gqlgen.yml` and replace every occurence of `alpine` with `foo`
       - This configures the code generation tool we use to create implementation stubs
-   1. Open `dagger.graphql`, replace the existing `build` field under `Query` with one field per action you want to implement
+   1. Open `schema.graphql`, replace the existing `build` field under `Query` with one field per action you want to implement
       - This is where the schema for the actions in your package is configured.
 Feel free to add more complex output/input types as needed
       - If you want `foo` to just have a single action `bar`, you just need a field for `bar` (with appropriate input and output types).
    1. Open up `dagger.yaml`